Galxe/galxe-docs/doc-developer/4-guide/rest-cred.md

 ### Expression

 The expression is a JavaScript (ES6) function of type signature: `(object) => int`.
-The object that will be passed as the parameter to the function is the `data` object of the response.
+The object that will be passed as the parameter to the function is the entire response.
 The function should return either number 1 or 0, representing if the address is eligible for this subgraph credential.
-Behind the scenes, first, we send the request with the user's address to the endpoint, and then we will apply the function against the 'data' field of the response.
+Behind the scenes, first, we send the request with the user's address to the endpoint, and then we will apply the function against the entire response body.
 If the returned value is 1, then user can own this credential, otherwise not.
-The function must be anonymous, which means that the first line of the expression should be like `function(data) {}`, instead of `let expression = (data) => {}`.
+The function must be anonymous, which means that the first line of the expression should be like `function(resp) {}`, instead of `let expression = (resp) => {}`.

 ### Example